drewmarin/AWSSCD02/infrastructure.md

 - Service that EC2 provides to the insatnce that can be used to configure or manage the machine.
 - Accesible at <http://169.254.169.254/latest/metadata>
 - Accessible inside all instances

+## Private vs Public Services
+Refers to networking only
+- Public : Accessed using public endpoints
+- Private : Accessed within a VPC